 While these tips will help you minimize your risk of lower back pain, you may still end up damaging your spinal discs and developing annular tears that could lead to leaking.
 If you are living with debilitating lower back pain caused by degenerative disc disease, sciatica, or a herniated disc, our Discseel® Procedure providing physicians are here to help!

 If you’re wondering what the Discseel® Procedure is, it’s a non-surgical, minimally invasive solution for back or neck pain caused by annular tears (which is the case for most back or neck pain).
-It’s the only procedure that can successfully treat annular tears, using natural fibrin to seal torn spinal discs and encourage your spinal discs to grow new tissue, completing the healing process.
+It’s the only procedure that can successfully treat annular tears, using Fibrin, an FDA-approved substance that is used off-label in this procedure to seal torn spinal discs and encourage your spinal discs to grow new tissue.

 If you’re ready to stop living with back or neck pain, apply for the Discseel® Procedure today and find out if you’re a candidate!